-As explained above, all students entering university education before the age of 30 (or 35 in the case of Master studies) are eligible for education benefits.
+As explained above, all students entering university education before the age of 45 are eligible for education benefits.
 However, in EU-SILC data we do not observe when students have entered education.
 Therefore, eligibility is granted in terms of current age instead of age at the beginning of studies.
 Furthermore, education benefits are only paid for the regular number of semesters that a study programme is supposed to last.
 Given that we do not observe this information in EU-SILC data, EUROMOD ignores this eligibility criterion.

-2.5.5 Long-Term Care Benefits from Statutory Accident Insurance (pdiac_de)
+2.5.5 Long-Term Care Benefits from Statutory Accident Insurance (pdiac\de)